Suffering

 AN3.76

-This gives rise to a feeling of helplessness, a struggle to find lasting satisfaction, to control our experience.
-This is saṃsāra: at times we feel submerged and overwhelmed, at times content and peaceful, but most often, we’re struggling to grasp onto something solid, trying to resist the constant change.
+This gives rise to an underlying feeling of helplessness, a tension to find lasting satisfaction and to control our experience.
+This is saṃsāra itself: at times we feel submerged and overwhelmed, at times content and peaceful, but most often, we’re grasping for something, trying to resist the constant change.
 We cling, we grasp, and we live in fear of being pulled under or swept away into suffering.

 Beings are owners of their actions, heirs of their actions, they originate from their actions, are bound to their actions, have their actions as their refuge.
 Actions distinguish beings as inferior and superior.